janwilmake/uit/BACKLOG.md

 - Add ability to omit filtered files out of the tree when it makes sense (see https://x.com/janwilmake/status/1916841093162831924).
 Goal would be to get the tree that makes most sense under 10k tokens for any repo, even for bun.

-# creating sha-cached basePath-based inferences (big on performance)
+# Creating sha-cached basePath-based inferences (big on performance)

 Figure out how I can nicely benchmark speeds in different ways of the different plugins and the time for estabilishing the connection between the different workers.
 Do another deepdive on how to make this as fast as the original uithub on vercel.